Concept: The Difference Between Webapps and Dataiku Applications¶

 The following example demonstrates the creation of a webapp using Bokeh:

-While Dataiku DSS does not automatically allow concurrent usage of a webapp, the developer can implement code to allow more than one user to access the same webapp at the same time.
+While Dataiku does not automatically allow concurrent usage of a webapp, the developer can implement code to allow more than one user to access the same webapp at the same time.

-A Dataiku application is a project that has been packaged by a Dataiku DSS designer as a visual application.
+A Dataiku application is a project that has been packaged by a Dataiku designer as a visual application.
 For example, this sales forecasting application started out as a project.
 It was packaged by the designer of the project to allow users to build their own sales history dashboards by entering information into a custom field:

-The purpose of a Dataiku application is to package a Dataiku DSS project and share it with other users, such as business analysts, so they can complete specific tasks without having to run the recipes in the project itself.
+The purpose of a Dataiku application is to package a Dataiku project and share it with other users, such as business analysts, so they can complete specific tasks without having to run the recipes in the project itself.

 Let’s say a data-driven marketing team relies on a single data scientist to build dashboards for monitoring performance by region and quarter.
 The data scientist receives multiple requests each day for up-to-date data using different input parameters.